 302.7 Exterior walls of Types I, II, III and IV construction (International Building Code).
-When the spray-applied foam plastic insulation is intended for use in certain construction types defined in Section 602 of the International Building Code where noncombustible materials are required, the spray-applied foam plastic insulation shall be qualified for use in exterior walls of construction Types I, II, III and IV by testing in accordance with this section provided the results of testing meet criteria according to Section 2603.5 of the International Building Code.
-In addition, where the exterior wall is required to have a fire-resistance rating, the testing requirements of Section 302.8 shall apply.
+Where the spray-applied foam plastic insulation is intended for use in certain construction types defined in Section 602 of the International Building Code where noncombustible materials are required, the spray-applied foam plastic insulation shall be qualified for use in exterior walls of construction Types I, II, III and IV by testing in accordance with this section provided the results of testing meet criteria according to Section 2603.5 of the International Building Code.
+In addition, where the exterior wall is required to have a fire-resistance rating, the testing requirements of Section 302.7 shall apply.

 302.7.1 Vertical and lateral fire propagation.
-Testing of the specific wall assembly shall be performed in accordance with NFPA 285.
+Testing of the specific wall assembly shall be conducted in accordance with NFPA 285.
 The NFPA 285 test reports shall include details of the assembly tested.

 302.7.2 Potential heat.
 The potential heat content of the spray-applied foam plastic shall be determined by testing performed in accordance with NFPA 259.

 302.7.3 Ignition properties.
-When required by the building code, the ignition properties of wall assemblies incorporating spray-applied foam plastic shall be determined by testing performed in accordance with NFPA 268.
+Where required by the building code, the ignition properties of wall assemblies incorporating spray-applied foam plastic shall be determined by testing conducted in accordance with NFPA 268.

-302.8 Use in fire-resistance-rated construction.
-Where spray-applied foam plastic insulation is intended to be installed as a component of a fire-resistance-rated assembly, testing of the assembly that incorporates the spray-applied foam plastic insulation shall be conducted in accordance with ASTM E119 or UL 263 for the hourly rating intended for use.
+302.7.4 Use in fire-resistance-rated construction.
+Where spray-applied foam plastic insulation is installed as a component of a fire-resistance-rated assembly, testing of the assembly that incorporates the spray-applied foam plastic insulation shall be conducted in accordance with ASTM E119 or UL 263 for the hourly rating intended for use.

-302.9 Roofing applications.
+302.8 Roofing applications.

-302.9.1 Use in roofing applications.
-Where the spray-applied foam plastic insulation is intended for use in roofing applications, the testing specified in Sections 302.9.2 through 302.9.4 shall be performed.
+302.8.1 Use in roofing applications.
+Where the spray-applied foam plastic insulation is used in roofing applications, the testing specified in Sections 302.8.2 through 302.8.4 shall be performed.

-302.9.2 Physical properties.
-Spray-applied foam plastic insulation used in roofing applications shall comply with the physical property requirements of ASTM C1029, Type III or IV, or ASTM D7425, as applicable.
+302.8.2 Physical properties.
+Spray-applied foam plastic insulation used in roofing applications shall comply with the physical property requirements of Table 3 or ASTM C1029, Type III or IV, or ASTM D7425, as applicable.

-302.9.3 Surface-burning characteristics tests.
+302.8.3 Surface-burning characteristics tests.

-302.9.3.1 Flame-spread index.
-The insulation shall exhibit a maximum flame-spread index of 75 when tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).
+302.8.3.1 Flame-spread index.
+The insulation shall exhibit a flame-spread index not greater than 75 where tested in accordance with ASTM E84 or UL 723 at the maximum thickness and density intended for use, but no greater than 4 inches (102 mm).

-302.9.3.2 Smoke-developed index.
-Testing to determine the smoke-developed index is waived for roofing application under Section 2603.3 (Exception 3) of the International Building Code and Section R316.5.2 of the International Residential Code.
+302.8.3.2 Smoke-developed index.
+Testing to determine the smoke-developed index shall be waived for roofing application under Section 2603.3 (Exception 3) of the International Building Code and Section R316.5.2 of the International Residential Code.

-302.9.4 Roof classification.
+302.8.4 Roof classification.
 Spray-applied foam plastic insulation used in roofing applications shall comply with Sections 1507.14 and 2603.6 of the International Building Code or Sections R902 and R905.14 of the International Residential Code, as applicable.
 Fire classification of roof coverings with spray-applied foam plastic insulation shall be based on testing in accordance with ASTM E108 or UL 790 and Section 1505 of the International Building Code.

-302.9.5 Installation requirements.
+302.8.5 Installation requirements.
 Installation of spray-applied foam plastic insulation in roofing applications shall be in accordance with the requirements of Section 303.1.2.1.

-SECTION 303 INSTALLATION
+302.9 Spray applied foam plastic sealants .

+302.9.1 Use.
+Spray applied foam plastic sealants shall meet the performance requirements laid out in Table 4.
+Spray applied foam plastic sealants typically are used in minor amounts to fill small cracks and gaps, and to make minor repairs.
+Spray applied foam plastic sealants used in this manner shall be used in accordance with manufacturer’s instructions.SECTION 303 INSTALLATION